-4 GDPR Challenges Facing PR Firms
+4 GDPR Challenges Facing PR Pros

 As a PR professional, you have likely heard of the General Data Protection Regulation (GDPR), which is the EU’s regulation for protection of personal data of EU residents.
 GDPR is a comprehensive set of laws passed in May, 2018 that affect EU businesses but also businesses outside of the EU that “control” or “process” EU residents’ data.